-"Democratic Republican Spain, what is left of it anyway.
-Where land was given back to the Peasants.
+"Democratic Republican Spain, what is left of it anyway," the discourse in bold print related.
+"Where land was given back to the Peasants.
 Where workers get paid fair wages, and everyone gets a chance to do dignified work.
 Where each gives according to their ability and takes according to their needs.
 Where everyone works and everyone eats.
 Where everyone gets health care, for free, according to need.
 Where there is no racism.
 Where each man, woman and child has his own relationship with God without the rich Priests who allow the poor to die of poverty, disease and hunger telling you what it is.
-Where there is universal education for everyone," it read.
+Where there is universal education for everyone."
 The last item on the menu made Tim scratch his head in retort.
 "And where women get the vote?" he read.
-"Even crazy women like me wife?"
-He asked the image of the Worker Comrade leader on the front of the pamphlet.
+"Even crazy women like me wife?" he asked the image of the Worker Comrade leader on the front of the pamphlet.
 "But," he reasoned upon reflection of the matter regarding the woman he hated, pitied yet still felt responsible for, no matter how often she cheated on and degraded him.
-"If she gets free health care, that maybe can take care of the crazy and---"
+"If she gets free health care, that maybe can take care of the crazy and maybe the rest of it."

-But Tim was a philosophical pragmatist.
+Tim Jackson was a philosophical pragmatist.
 Every problem he faced, HAD to have a solution.
 And every new idea had to have a way to be implemented somehow.
 His tenacity and prayers were answered when his eyes met the bottom of the political menu.
 "Volunteers needed to fight the German and Italian Fascists so the cancer of oppression doesn't spread!"

 Tim recalled his own stake in this.
 How fellow 'Darkie' Jesse Owens was denied the Gold Medal in the 1936 Olympics because Hitler didn't want to give it to a member of the 'Inferior Races'.
-And there was the matter of the German Jews, including Albert Einstein as well as those with other brands of heart and mind intelligence, who escaped their homeland with horror stories about what was happening in their homeland.
-Who were ignored, ridiculed or dismissed by Americans, mostly white ones, who still did business with Mussolini and Hitler.
-And who branded the Socialist Experiments in Spain, and Russia as 'demonic events run by Godless Communists and Jews."
-Jews who, in Tim's experience after seek work and purpose in New York, were more religious and humanitarian than most Christians.
-And, by coincidence or perhaps causation, more intelligent than such.
+And there was the matter of the German Jews, including Albert Einstein, as well as those with other brands of heart and mind intelligence.
+They had escaped their homeland with horror stories about what was happening there.
+The reports were ignored, ridiculed or dismissed as Bolshevic propoganda by Americans, mostly white ones Many of them, not surprisingly, were still doing business with Mussolini and Hitler.
+Those 'God fearing' Americans branded the Socialist Experiments in Spain, and Russia as 'demonic events run by Godless Communists and Jews'.
+Jews who, in Tim's experience after seeking work and purpose in New York, were more religious, humanitarian and intelligent than most Christians.

-As the first snow flakes came down, turning into snowballs faster than you could say, or sing, 'Paul Robson', Tim worked his way to the Communist Party Office shared in name and place with the Workers Unions and the ACLU which, hopefully, was still intact.
+As the first snow flakes came down, turning into snowballs faster than you could say, or sing, 'Paul Robson', Tim worked his way to the Communist Party Office.
+It was shared with the Workers Unions and the ACLU which, hopefully, was still intact.

-The recruitment room for volunteers to fight for democracy abroad, and therefore as well as home, reeked of borscht, Polish sausages and stale cabbage, along with a plethora of other smells from kitchens Vincent DeAngelo had never experienced in Little Italy in Manhattan, or the old country.
-But in the age of soup lines outside that served re-boiled for the fifth time chicken bones served with three day old white bread with a slab of meat perhaps of animal or maybe human origin, it was a refreshing ill-defined harmony of aromas.
+The recruitment room for volunteers to fight for democracy abroad, and therefore at home, reeked of borscht, Polish sausages and stale cabbage, along with a plethora of other smells from kitchens Vincent DeAngelo had never experienced in Little Italy in Manhattan, or the old country.
+But in the age of soup lines outside that served re-boiled for the fifth time chicken bones served with three day old white bread with a slab of meat perhaps of animal or maybe human origin, it was a refreshing ill-defined harmony of aromas